vectordotdev/vector/website/docs/reference/transforms/lua.md

 ### version

 Transform API version.
-Indicates the version 2 is used instead of version 1, which is supported, but deprecated.
+Indicates the version 2 is used instead of version 1, is deprecated, but still supported.